GRAD Cultural Tours

 Study Tours offer the opportunity to spend time with an expert art historians who will examine works of art and architecture in their original settings.

-Study Tours are limited to a maximum of 15 students.
+Study Tours are limited to a maximum of 15 participants.

 All Study Tours include a good deal of walking and require a reasonable degree of physical fitness and mobility.
 Please contact us if you have any doubts over your suitability to take part in any of the tours.